Reliable Actors with Retry Orchestration: Related Work

-Serverless computing, most commonly in the form of Functions-as-a-Service (FaaS), allows the user to execute cloud-native code in an environment that abstracts away most infrastructure concerns~\cite{openwhisk, aws-lambda, Baldini:Onward2017}.
-While developers do not need to worry about operating a platform, applications must still handle failed executions through retries.
-A few systems have explored fault-tolerant mechanisms for stateful serverless operations.
-For example, Beldi~\cite{258880} extends Olive~\cite{199350} to provide exactly once semantics over existing FaaS deployments.
-Durable Functions extends Azure Functions~\cite{microsoft-azure-functions} with entities (actors in KAR) and orchestrations (chains of tail calls in KAR) whose state/progress is automatically persisted and restored after a failure~\cite{durable-functions}. ~\citet{Burckhardt:OOPSLA21} formalizes an idealized failure-free semantics for Durable Functions, and establishes that even in the presence of failures a more realistic {\em compute-storage} model preserves an {\em observably exactly-once} execution of the application.
+Durable Functions extends Azure Functions~\cite{microsoft-azure-functions} with entities and orchestrations whose state/progress is automatically persisted and restored after a failure~\cite{durable-functions}. \citet{Burckhardt:OOPSLA21} formalizes an idealized failure-free semantics for Durable Functions, and establishes that even in the presence of failures a {\em compute-storage} model preserves an {\em observably exactly-once} execution of the Durable Functions application.
 Key to this proof is the assumption that all observable application state (entity state, message queues, and orchestration progress) is persisted in a single durable store that is managed by the Durable Functions runtime and can be updated atomically.
 Enabled by this strong assumption about application state, Durable Functions offers a weaker retry semantics than KAR.
-Durable Functions allows there to be multiple concurrent executions of the same work item (only one of which will be able to successfully commit its updates to the store on completion) (\cite{Burckhardt:OOPSLA21} section 5.3).
-Fundamentally, Durable Functions' fault tolerance strategy is built on atomic updates to a durable and consistent store while KAR's is built on atomic operations on a reliable messaging system.
-The two approaches can support similar high-level programming models but lead to different implementation trade-offs that subtly affect the guarantees that the systems can offer to applications.
+Durable Functions allows multiple concurrent executions of the same work item (only one of which will be able to successfully commit its updates to the store on completion) (\cite{Burckhardt:OOPSLA21} section 5.3).
+Unlike Durable Functions, KAR embraces an open world assumption.
+KAR applications are not restricted to using a single system managed store.
+KAR's more precise retry orchestration facilitates interactions with external services that may have irrevocable side effects.
+KAR also provides a more flexible programming model by not imposing a strict stratification between activity functions, entity functions, and deterministic orchestrator functions.
+KAR actors combine mutable state and control-flow state (active tail call in a chain).
+Moreover, KAR actor methods need not be deterministic, making it easy for instance for a task to do something else after repeated retries.

-There are countless libraries that help application developers implement and manage retries.
-In fact, as part of KAR’s implementation we use \prg{fetch-retry} for Node.js~\cite{fetch-retry} and \prg{backoff} for Go~\cite{backoff}.
-These client-side approaches however cannot guarantee that all error sources are accounted for with retries or that error conditions are handled consistently.